 For producers and accountants, analysing and keeping up to date with tax rebates in different jurisdictions and building the variables into a budget can be complicated.
-An extremely valuable resource for assisting in understanding the differences and similarities between the incentives is Entertainment Partners' website.
+An extremely valuable resource for assisting in understanding the differences and similarities between the incentives is the Entertainment Partners' website.
 Their production incentives information is detailed by individual jurisdiction, and allows for incentives to be compared against each other.

 For advice, guidance and facts about international production incentives, and to compare them online, visit the incentive solutions section of the Entertainment Partners website or contact them directly here:

-qualifying films.
+projects.
 Here are just a few:

 Grant Thornton UK LLP